Mr-Thack/grapejuice/documentation/src/docs/Guides/Installing-Wine.md

 title: Install Wine
 ---
-## About the mouse bug
+## About Wine issues

-When locking the cursor (not allowing the cursor to move) like by adjusting the camera with right click, the cursor does not get unlocked.
+Using a version of Wine that has not been patched may lead to issues like the in-game cursor getting stuck, the game crashing, or being kicked automatically with an error code.

 To fix this, a patched version of Wine is required.